tvjsx/trading-vue-js/docs/guide/EXTENSIONS.md

 ## Why & How

-To keep the core library size relatively small, it was decided to introduce a simple (but not as of today) way to extend the functionality.
+To keep the core library size relatively small, it was decided to introduce a simple (not yet) way to extend the functionality.
 The main project consists of the two major parts: **TradingVue** component (renderer) and **DataCube** (data helper).
 An extension can manipulate the behaviour of both of them.
-The internal functions of `TradingVue` can be accessed through `tv` and `tv.$refs.chart`, the inner-works of `DC` is available through the `dc` reference & its events can be caught with `pre_dc` and `post_dc` functions.
+The internal functions of `TradingVue` can be accessed through `tv` and `tv.$refs.chart`, the inner-works of `DataCube` is available through the `dc` reference & its events can be caught with `pre_dc` and `post_dc` functions.

 ## X Structure